Each term is intended to be a brief definition to enable you to better understand the term as it is used in a particular blog post.

 Fixed Income Annuity: The payments received through annuitization of a fixed annuity.
 The payments can be either immediate or deferred, depending upon whether an immediate or deferred annuity is purchased.

-Fixed Index Annuity: A fixed annuity that offers a minimum guaranteed interest rate and potential for higher earnings than traditional fixed annuities based on the performance of one or more stock market indexes.
+Fixed Index Annuity ("FIA"): A fixed annuity that offers a minimum guaranteed interest rate and potential for higher earnings than traditional fixed annuities based on the performance of one or more stock market indexes.

 Flexible Premium Deferred Annuity ("FPDA"): Annuity that allows for more than one investment in the annuity, with flexibility as to amount and frequency of amounts.